Carreau/phd-dissertation/parts/part3.rst

 entering non-linear regime and escaping the trap, the probe bead can move up to 1µm off from the trap center.
 For a material of typical size in the order of tens of µm,  this lead to a maximum Young's Modulus of the indented material in the order of 100 Pa.
-Any material with a Stiffness much higher than 100 Pa can be considered as infinitively rigid.
+Any material with a stiffness much higher than 100 Pa can be considered as infinitively rigid.

 In our experiments, the polystyrene beads have a average diameter